-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 PERU

-Peru's COVID-19 death toll rose to 10,045 on Thursday, one day after the country began easing a lockdown in a bid to revive the economy.
+Peru's Covid-19 death toll rose to 10,045 on Thursday, one day after the country began easing a lockdown in a bid to revive the economy.

 The country is currently at 292,004 infections, authorities said.
 Peru is Latin America's worst-hit country after Brazil – despite being one of the first countries in the region to go into a strict nationwide lockdown.